 - Task management – A real estate virtual assistant can help you keep track of all your to-dos, appointments, and deadlines.

-- Bookkeeping and accounting – Real estate virtual assistants can help you with things like expense categorization, creating profit and loss reports, and managing your real estate commission payments.
+- Bookkeeping and accounting – Real estate virtual assistants can help you with expense categorization, creating profit and loss reports, and managing your real estate commission payments.

 - Scheduling appointments and meetings – A real estate assistant can help you make phone calls to schedule appointments with clients, lenders, and other real estate professionals like photographers, stages, contractors, etc… They can also get more details about the person you’re meeting with so you are most prepared for every meeting.